noblesamurai/express-amqp-logger/README.md

 Call flush to manually flush (you must do this.)

 config

-url - the url of the rabbitmq server exchange - the exchange that will be asserted and used to publish to routingKey - the RK to publish logs to
+source - the source you are logging from amqp.url - the url of the rabbitmq server amqp.exchange - the exchange that will be asserted and used to publish to amqp.routingKey - the RK to publish logs to

 **Kind**: global function